Chan Zuckerberg Initiative

 The format of the meeting will include seven oral sessions consisting of talks from each of the invited session chairs, as well as short talks and three poster sessions, primarily chosen from openly submitted abstracts.
 All speakers and chairs are strongly encouraged to stay for the entire meeting.
 The organizers will decide the suitability of each abstract for oral or poster presentation, but please specify if you prefer a poster.
 Status of abstracts will be posted on our web site as soon as decisions have been made by the organizers.

 We are eager to have as many young people as possible attend since they are likely to benefit most from this meeting.
-We have applied for funds from government and industry to partially support graduate students and postdocs.
+We have applied for funds from government and industry to partially support undergraduates, masters students, graduate students and postdocs.
 Apply in writing to Val Pakaluk stating need for financial support - preference is given to those submitting abstracts.

 This conference may be supported in part by funds provided by: